‘Will & Grace’ Revival Confirmed!

 Are you sitting down with a martini or a box of cheap wine, because the Will & Grace revival has just been confirmed!
 Leslie Jordan, who played Beverly Leslie on the original NBC comedy, confirmed in an interview with KPBS that NBC has ordered a 10-episode short season that starts shooting over the summer.

-Rumors about the revival have been floating around ever since the four stars and two creators got back together for that hilarious 10-minute video during the 2016 Presidential campaign.
+Rumors about the revival have been floating around ever since the four stars and two creators got back together for that hilarious 10-minute video during the 2016 presidential campaign.

 When the interviewer said that the show “perhaps” might be back, Jordan corrected him quickly, saying, “not perhaps.
 Absolutely.”
 This is the first absolute confirmation that has been given, but not the first hint that a Will & Grace revival was coming.